andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 The constructor expects one argument in the form of a function to initialize a promise.
 The specification gave this function the name "executor".

-In example 1, we have passed an executor that does nothing (the function's body is empty), still, the constructor successfully creates a promise.
+In *example 1*, we have passed an executor that does nothing (the function's body is empty), still, the constructor successfully creates a promise.

 If nothing, or anything other than a function is passed, we get a type error: